LhasaLimited/MindYourPrevalence/README.md

 # Mind your prevalence!

-This repository conttains the Supplementary Information fot the manuscript entitled "Mind your prevalence!" that was published in the [Journal of Cheminformatics](https://jcheminf.biomedcentral.com/).
+This repository conttains the Supplementary Information for the manuscript entitled "Mind your prevalence!" that was published in [Journal of Cheminformatics](https://jcheminf.biomedcentral.com/).
 To replace with doi when accepted.

 It contains 4 files: one word document, one ipynb file and two R files.